Alaska Thunderfuck: Public image and artistry

+Alaska's drag name is derived from Alaskan Thunderfuck, a strain of cannabis.

 She has stated, "I am a huge fan of drag for many reasons; first and foremost being that it is an extremely important form of performance art.
-Drag uses humor as means of relaying a message, and because humor tends to get overlooked as a valid way to communicate through art, drag tends to get pigeonholed into being something ‘less than’ when you think about it in terms what you'd see at a museum.
+Drag uses humor as means of relaying a message, and because humor tends to get overlooked as a valid way to communicate through art, drag tends to get pigeonholed into being something 'less than' when you think about it in terms what you'd see at a museum.
 I can't think of almost anything more artistically redeeming than a huge museum full of drag queens, but maybe that's just me."

 She has cited Gianni Versace, Lady Gaga and Marc Jacobs as her favorite fashion influences.
 Thought Catalog described her style as "risk-taking" and "creative", with "weird choices"; Yahoo! called her Lil Poundcake outfit a "pink nightmare" and "clownish crazy", and explained that "the drag and music world would certainly be very quiet without Ms Thunderfuck".

-Honard's drag name is derived from Alaskan Thunderfuck, a strain of cannabis.
-Alaska counts Divine and Marilyn Monroe as her "role models".
+Alaska counts Divine and Marilyn Monroe as her role models.

 Personal life

 Alaska was in a relationship with fellow drag queen Sharon Needles for four years before separating in November 2013.
+She has stated that the pair had a physical fight after a night of doing cocaine.
+Alaska has said that they are now "really good friends."
+Needles appeared in Alaska's music video for "Hieee" in 2015, two years after their breakup.

-In June 2022 Honard's father was killed in a motorcycle crash; Honard wrote on social media that his father was "kind and loving and hilarious and had a beautiful heart, and had so much love for his family, his wife, my sister and me, and his grandchildren".
+In June 2022, Honard's father was killed in a motorcycle crash.
+Honard wrote on social media that his father was "kind and loving and hilarious and had a beautiful heart, and had so much love for his family, his wife, my sister and me, and his grandchildren".
 He also wrote that he was "feeling a lot of pain and grief right now.
 I'm also feeling compassion for anyone who has ever lost someone they love".

+In August 2025, Alaska announced that her longtime partner Matthew Herrmann proposed to her in her hometown of Erie, Pennsylvania after her grandmother's 90th birthday celebration.